 As new technologies and practices make way for future policy, credibility and reputation are at the helm.
 Packaging processes and commitment to social value and ingredient composition is where younger and independent brands have the advantage.

 Speaking at Packaging Innovations London last week, Zeze, Malée founder, delivered a keynote presentation where she explored the sustainability issues that still are challenges in the cosmetics and personal care industry.

 Being labelled a ‘Green’ brand is heavily marketed, undeniable and heavily facilitated by the ‘Green’ labels from several independent organisations, yet there is a world of difference when you consider what ‘Green’ manufacturing is.

 “Cool kids always inform what the norm becomes”

 The strengths of small, independent brands is in their ability and commitment to real, authentic brand stories and social value.
 This is the backbone of the Malée story.
 Like many other independent brands, we are the cool kids.

-Zeze truly believes that sustainable production, innovation, reduced packaging while supporting and investing in local artisan communities is important to creating a sustainable supply chain.
+Zeze truly believes that sustainable production, innovation and reduced packaging while supporting and investing in local artisan communities is important to create a sustainable supply chain.